Avang Music

 Avang Music (آونگ lit.
-Pendulum) is a record label and TV channel based in Los Angeles, California.
+Pendulum) is an Iranian-American record label and TV channel based in Los Angeles, California.
 Avang Music is the parent company of Avang Records Inc, Avang TV, and Mystery4 Productions, which handles all the live events and concerts organized by Avang Music.

-Avang Music has gained a reputation for working with top Persian artists in the market and for having one of the largest audio and video catalogs in the Persian music industry.
 The company has produced and distributed music from a wide range of genres, including pop, rock, classical, and traditional Persian music.

-In addition to producing and distributing music, Avang Music has also made a significant impact in the Persian entertainment industry through its affiliate companies.
-Avang Records Inc is responsible for producing and distributing music, while Avang TV broadcasts music videos, interviews, and other music-related content.
-Mystery4 Productions handles all the live events and concerts organized by Avang Music, and has successfully organized concerts and shows featuring some of the biggest Persian music artists.
+In addition to producing and distributing music, Avang Records Inc is responsible for producing and distributing music, while Avang TV broadcasts music videos, interviews, and other music-related content.
+Mystery4 Productions handles live events and concerts organized by Avang Music, and has organized concerts and shows featuring Persian music artists.

-Avang Music's commitment to quality and innovation has been instrumental in its success.
-The company has continuously adapted to changing market trends and has remained at the forefront of the Persian music industry.
-Its dedication to supporting Persian artists and promoting Persian culture has also earned it a loyal fan base and a strong reputation in the industry.